Recognized as the Definitive Guide for Tissue Banking

 AATB’s Standards for Tissue Banking are recognized in both the United States and around the world as the definitive guide for tissue banking.

-First published in 1984 and presently in its 14th edition, these Standards are the only private tissue banking standards published in the United States, and they are the most comprehensive and detailed tissue banking standards in the world.
+First published in 1984, the AATB Standards for Tissue Banking (Standards) are the only private tissue banking standards published in the United States, and they are the most comprehensive and detailed tissue banking standards in the world.

-As such, AATB’s Standards have served as the model for federal and state regulations as well as several international directives and standards.
-Currently, the statutes and/or regulations of several states reference AATB’s Standards, institutional accreditation, or individual certification.
+AATB’s Standards have served as the model for federal and state regulations, as well as several international directives and standards.
+Currently, several states' statutes and/or regulations reference AATB’s Standards, institutional accreditation, or individual certification.

 The Standards for Tissue Banking include expectations and guidance on: